trustbridge/intergov/docs/terminology.rst

 Node
 ^^^^

-Nodes act on behalf of jurisdictions and are authorised to do so by the jurisdiction.
+ - Nodes act on behalf of jurisdictions and are authorised to do so by the jurisdiction (Node Accreditation).
-Messages are addressed to jurisdictions, not nodes.
+ - Messages are addressed to jurisdictions, not nodes.
-Node users use the node to send a message to another jurisdiction, not nodes or channels.
+ - Node Users use the node to send a message to another jurisdiction, not nodes or channels.
+ - Node Operators may use trustbridge/intergov software or they may write their own.

 Channel
 ^^^^^^^

-Notes:

- - Posting a message to a channel is a broadcast mechanism; receivers need to determine if a message is meant for them or not If there are multiple nodes acting on behalf of a jurisdiction and subscribed to a particular channel, all of those nodes will receive all messages addressed to that jurisdiction that are posted to that channel.
+ - The Node User must understand that all nodes on a channel can see all messages on the wire.
+If there are multiple nodes acting on behalf of a jurisdiction and subscribed to a particular channel, all of those nodes will receive all messages addressed to that jurisdiction that are posted to that channel.

- - Sender authorisation is implemented by the channel
- - Sender verification is the responsibility of the receiver

- - Non-repudiation may be guaranteed by the channel medium

-Question: Is posting to a channel always broadcast?
-Or may some channel mediums deliver only to the intended recipient?
-And are the above statements all true?
+ - The "side-tree" protocol bundles multiple messages in a single message on the wire.
+It is up to the Node to unpackage these bundles.
+Other nodes, who are not the recipient will NOT be able to access and unbundle these messages.
+ - The channel implementation MAY validate but the Node MUST.

 Channel Endpoint